 Starting seeds indoors is a great way to save money on your garden.
-Plus it’s really fun to see those tiny little baby seedlings sprout out of the dirt, and then (amazingly) grow into plants in your garden.
+Plus it’s really fun to watch those tiny little baby seedlings sprout out of the dirt, and then (amazingly) grow into mature plants in your garden.
 I love starting my garden from seed, and I don’t think I’ll ever be able to NOT start my own seeds.
 Getting your seeds to germinate indoors is one thing, but figuring out what to do with seedlings once they start to sprout?
 That’s a whole different ballgame…

-I’m like a kid on Christmas morning when I start to see the first signs of green in my flats.
-And, like a kid on Christmas morning running to see the tree, I can’t wait to get home from work and go running upstairs to check to see if any of my seeds have sprouted.
+I love growing seeds!
+I’m like a kid on Christmas morning when I start to see the first signs of life in my seed trays.
+And, like a kid on Christmas morning running to see the tree, I can’t wait to get home from work every day and go running upstairs to check to see if any of my seeds have sprouted.
 It’s so much fun!

 What To Do With Seedlings After They Sprout

-Light, light and more light: A south facing window is the ideal spot for starting seeds.
-If the seedlings start to grow towards the window, rotate the flat daily and consider adding a grow light above the seedlings (this grow light system is really cool!).
-You can buy a grow light for seed starting just about anywhere these days, but they can be really expensive.
-To save money, I bought a couple of shop light fixtures (like this one), and added plant grow light bulbs (like these) into them as an inexpensive alternative to fancy grow lights for seed starting.
-Ideally, the grow lights should hang 6-8 inches above the flats, and be kept on for about 14 hours a day (an inexpensive outlet timer really comes in handy here!).
+A south facing window is the ideal spot for starting seeds indoors.
+If the seedlings start to grow towards the window, rotate your seed starting trays daily, and consider adding a grow light above the seedlings (this grow light system is really cool!).
+You can buy seedling lighting just about anywhere these days, but they can be really expensive.
+To save money, I bought a couple of shop light fixtures (like this one), and added plant grow light bulbs (like these) into them as an inexpensive alternative to fancy grow light systems for seedlings.
+Ideally, the grow lights should hang 3-4 inches above the seedlings, and be kept on for about 14 hours a day (an inexpensive outlet timer really comes in handy here!).

-Ventilation: Once most of the seedlings in a flat have started to grow, begin ventilating them.
+Once most of the seedlings in a seed tray have started to grow, begin ventilating them.
 Slowly acclimate the seedlings to the room by propping the lid open an inch.
 Keep propping it open an inch every few days until the lid is completely off, and leave it off.
 At this point, an oscillating fan can be used if desired.
-The fan will provide additional ventilation and help to strengthen the seedlings.
+The fan will provide additional ventilation and help to strengthen the seedlings, and also ensure proper ventilation (which helps to avoid mold growth and overwatering!).
+I keep the fan plugged into the same outlet timer as my seed starting grow lights, so it’s blowing on them all day long.

-Feeding/Fertilizing: The first set of leaves that grow from a seeding are just the seed leaves.
-As seedlings mature, they will start to grow what’s known as their “true leaves”, which are all the other leaves that grow on the seedling.
 Once your seedlings begin to grow their true leaves, it’s time to start fertilizing them, but you don’t want to feed seedlings a full dose of fertilizer because they are just babies.
-It’s best to start with a weak dose of fertilizer at first, and slowly increase the strength of the fertilizer as your seedlings grow larger.
-I recommend using a natural, organic fertilizer rather than chemicals.
+It’s best to start with a weak dose of liquid fertilizer at first, and slowly increase the strength of the fertilizer as your seedlings grow larger.
+I recommend using natural, organic fertilizers rather than chemicals.
 Chemical fertilizers are notorious for burning seedlings, and they don’t work as well as organic fertilizers do anyway.
-I use (and highly recommend) fish emulsion and an organic compost solution (you could also buy compost tea bags to brew your own) on all of my seedlings.
+I use (and highly recommend) an organic compost solution (you could also buy compost tea bags to brew your own) on all of my seedlings.
 Liquid kelp fertilizer and fish emulsion are also wonderful for fertilizing seedlings, and seedlings absolutely love it… but beware that these can get a bit stinky when used indoors, so you might want to wait until you move your seedlings outside before using them.

-Potting up: Once your seedlings start to grow larger, you can pot them up into larger containers – but this step is optional.
-The general rule is that once the seedlings have grown to be about twice as tall as the height of their container, they should be potted up into bigger containers.
+Once your seedlings start to grow larger, you can transplant each of them into their own seedling pot – but this step is optional.
+The general rule is that once the seedlings have grown to be about twice as tall as the height of the seedling trays, then they should be transplanted into bigger pots.
 Seedlings can handle being kept in small containers for a few weeks, as long as you keep them watered.
-But, if it’s going to be more than a week or two before you are able to plant them into the garden, you might want to consider potting them up into slightly larger containers to give them room to grow.
+But, if it’s going to be more than a week or two before you’re able to plant them into the garden, you might want to consider repotting seedlings into slightly larger containers to give them room to grow.

-Plantable pots are a great option for potting up your seedlings, and make transplanting seedlings into the garden super easy.
+Plantable seedling pots are a great option for repotting your seedlings, and make transplanting seedlings into the garden super easy.
 Plantable peat pots are popular and fairly inexpensive, I recommend buying either the 3″ size plantable peat pots or 4″ peat pots.
 Either of those are good sizes to use for transplanting seedlings.
-If you’re worried about the sustainability of peat, then coco coir plantable pots are a great option (and only slightly more expensive) – you can use either a 2.25″ size plantable pot, or a 3″ size pot.
-Some people use disposable plastic or styrafoam cups to pot up their seedlings… but honestly, I find this wasteful.
-If I don’t use plantable pots, I prefer potting my seedlings up in reuseable plastic pots rather than using disposable cups.
-Reuseable plastic pots don’t take up much room in storage, and you can clean them (as long as they are made of hard plastic) by putting them on the top shelf of the dishwasher and run it on a “quick wash” cycle.
-Plus, in the long run it would be much cheaper to buy pots you can reuse year after year than buying disposable cups every year.
+If you’re worried about the sustainability of peat, then coco coir plantable pots are a great option (and only slightly more expensive) – you can use either a 2.25″ size plantable pot, or a 3″ size pot sizes.
+Heck, these days you can even buy plantable pots made out of cow manure!
+Wow!

 Related Post: Easiest Seeds To Start Indoors

-Hardening off: Hardening off the seedlings to get them used to living outside is a crucial step.
+Hardening off the seedlings to get them acclimated to living outside is a crucial step that many newbies miss.
 If you planted your seedlings from your house directly into the garden, they would probably wither and die (eek!).
-The seedlings need time to get used to being outside before they are planted into the garden.
-Once the weather warms in the spring (above 50F), put the seedlings outside in a shady location for several hours each day.
+Seedlings growing indoors need time to get used to being outside before they are planted into the garden.
+Once the weather warms in the spring (above 50F), put your seedlings outside in a shady location for several hours each day.
 The seedlings should be protected from sun, wind and heavy rain.
 Gradually expose them to the sun over several days.
-Keep in mind that the soil will dry out much faster outside, and the flats may need to be watered more than once a day, so check on them regularly.
+Keep in mind that the soil will dry out much faster outside, and the seedlings may need to be watered more than once a day, so check on them regularly.
 When the weather is warm enough, the seedlings can be left outside overnight.
 Read more… How To Harden Off Seedlings

 Ok, so you got your seedlings to live for 6-8 weeks, that’s awesome!
-Now you’re probably wondering when you can start to plant your seedlings out into the garden.
+Now you’re probably wondering when to transplant your seedlings into the garden.
 Cold weather plants like broccoli, cauliflower, carrots, radish, parsley, leafy greens (like lettuce) and others that can handle light frost can be planted as early as 2-4 weeks before your average last frost date.
 Warm weather seedlings like tomatoes, cucumbers, basil, beans, squash and peppers shouldn’t be planted into the garden until after all chance of frost is gone.
 If you don’t know your average last frost date, check with a local garden center.

 More Tips For What To Do With Seedlings